-Dental implants are one of the most common surgical procedures performed around the country and in SF.
-While the vast majority of them are low risk and have no complications, it is still very much a surgical procedure, and as such, there are considerations a patient must take into account after a successful dental implant surgery is completed.
+Dental implants are one of the most common surgical procedures performed around the country.
+While the vast majority of them are low risk and have no complications, it is still very much a surgical procedure, and as such, there are considerations a patient must take into account after successful dental implant surgery is completed.

-If a SF patient has recently had dental implants put in, here are a couple of things they should keep in mind upon leaving the office and during the first several days of their recovery
+If a San Francisco patient has recently had dental implants put in, here are a couple of things they should keep in mind upon leaving the office and during the first several days of their recovery

 Do Not Remove the Gauze Packs Right Away

 Once a patient wakes up from their dental implant procedure, they will notice they have gauze packs in their mouth.
 These packs should not be touched for at least the first hour after dental implants.

 No Driving or Operating any Type of Machinery

 If an SF patient’s dental implant surgery required the use of a sleeping sedative, it is strongly recommended they do not drive or operate any type of heavy machinery for the next 24 hours after leaving the office.
 The patient should make arrangements for the ride home after the procedure.

 Upon completion of the dental implant procedure, a patient can begin eating again after one hour or so.
 For the first 24 hours after dental implants, be sure to avoid overly hot or cold food and drinks and avoid drinking from a straw.
 Most importantly, only eat soft foods for the first 24 hours after having the dental implants procedure.
 If a patient in SF has any questions about what can be eaten and how, please ask the oral surgeon for more information before leaving the office.

 No Smoking After Surgery

 It is strongly advised a patient does not smoke for any reason after successful dental implant surgery.
 It will not only cause pain in the surgical areas, but it will also needlessly expose them to bacteria, thereby greatly increasing the chance of a patient contracting a postoperative infection.